pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/40_WYSIWYG.md

 ## General

-The WYSIWYG editable comes with abilities to adding the styled content.
-Similar to Textarea and Input you can put the WYSIWYG editable in the templates.
+Similar to Textarea and Input you can use the WYSIWYG editable in the templates to provide rich-text editing.
-Except the basic usage, due to the configuration options you can specify the toolbar, paragraph tags behaviour and set a default value.

 ## Configuration